-I am a first-year CS PhD student at Stanford University.
-I'm interested in operationalizing language for machine learning.
-This involves (1) building machines that can learn from (and teach with) language and interactive dialog, and (2) using language as a structured and compositional guide for non-linguistic tasks.
-I'm also broadly interested in machine learning for art, music, and design.
+I am a first-year CS PhD student at Stanford University, interested in operationalizing language for machine learning.
+This involves (1) building machines that can learn from explanations and interactive dialog, and (2) using language to guide non-linguistic tasks.
+I'm also broadly interested in machine learning for art and music.
 I am supported by a NSF GRFP.

 Previously, I received an MPhil in Advanced Computer Science from the University of Cambridge, supervised by Ekaterina Shutova and supported by a Churchill Scholarship.
 Before that, I was an undergrad at Boston College, where I worked in the Language Learning Lab with Joshua Hartshorne and Timothy O'Donnell.

-- (February 2019) Late-breaking work on restricted natural language interfaces with Advait Sarkar accepted to CHI'19. (preprint)
+- (February 2019) Late-breaking work on restricted natural language interfaces with Advait Sarkar accepted to CHI 2019. (preprint)

 The Meta-Science of Adult Statistical Word Segmentation: Part 1